-At the beginning of this Eucharistic celebration, I had the duty and privilege of imposing the pallium upon Archbishop Paul Etienne, the fourth archbishop of this beloved Archdiocese of Anchorage.
-On this day, we gather in this Cathedral of the Holy Family to celebrate the Birth of the Blessed Virgin Mary.
-When families celebrate a birthday, they come together in unity; today we have an opportunity to come together as the People of God, gathered from many parishes and families, to reflect upon the different meanings of the pallium received by an archbishop.
+At the beginning of this Eucharistic celebration, I had the duty and privilege of imposing the pallium upon Archbishop Shelton Fabre, the fifth archbishop of this beloved Archdiocese of Louisville.
+Today, we gather in this Cathedral of the Assumption to celebrate the Memorial of St. Andrew Kim, the first Korean priest and his companions, all of whom were martyred and most of whom were lay people.
+We have an opportunity to come together as the People of God in this Province of Louisville, gathered from many dioceses, parishes and families, to reflect upon the different meanings of the pallium received by an archbishop.

-The pallium is a piece of fabric woven with lamb's wool, which Pope Francis blessed and gave to Archbishop Etienne this year on the feast of Saints Peter and Paul.
+The pallium is a piece of fabric woven with lamb's wool, which Pope Francis blessed and gave to Archbishop Fabre this year on the feast of Saints Peter and Paul.
 It is simple yet has great meaning.
-It reminds the Metropolitan Archbishop and the faithful that the particular vocation and mission of every Bishop is none other than to be a Good Shepherd: A Shepherd who places his sheep, whether sick or weak, upon his shoulders, carries him, guides him, cares for him, and leads him to the source of living water.
+It reminds the Metropolitan Archbishop and the faithful that the particular vocation and mission of every Bishop is none other than to be a Good Shepherd: a shepherd who places his sheep upon his shoulders, carries, guides, cares for, and leads him to the source of living water.

-The pallium, which only Archbishops receive, is a sign of the essential and concrete dimension of being a Good Shepherd in a Metropolitan Church which seeks to promote, maintain and enhance the fraternal and effective communion of the Pastors of the Province among themselves; between the bishops and the faithful; and, of the bishops and the faithful with the Successor of Saint Peter and the whole Church.
-In brief, this is what the Pallium should say to the Archbishop and to the whole People of God.
+The pallium is a sign of the essential and concrete dimension of being a Good Shepherd in a Metropolitan Church which seeks to promote, maintain and enhance the fraternal and effective communion of the Pastors of the Province among themselves; between the bishops and the faithful; and, of the bishops and the faithful with the Successor of Saint Peter and the whole Church.
+In brief, this is what the pallium should say to the archbishop and to the People of God.